About Nature Punkz

 Who I am (and why I’m doing this)

 I’m an unemployed fifty-something in the middle of England, short on money but stubbornly curious.
 Nature Punkz is a way to keep moving, keep learning, and keep building small, useful things while documenting what the patch is doing.
+After far too much time away from looking at nature everyday I noticed a lot has changed in a very short time.
+Now I want to document those changes because pretty soon they are going to affect all of us.

 Neurodivergence and the patch